 Andrew Strong, manufacturing innovation manager at Cambridge Consultants, explains: “These processes include collecting and analysing manufacturing data to enable continuous process feedback, enabling improved ‘end-to-end’ process control and greater output, and reduced waste.
 As manufacturing equipment becomes more complex, condition monitoring and predictive maintenance to detect the onset of machine problems and schedule a repair before it breaks down can reduce downtime and improve output.”

-Manufacturers that overlook opportunities to collaborate are also missing a productivity trick.
+Manufacturers that overlook opportunities to collaborate are also missing a trick with regards to improving productivity in manufacturing.
 Steve Lindsey is the founder and chief executive of Lontra and designer of the Blade Compressor, a product built in the UK thanks to Lontra’s partnership with another British company, Shield Engineering.

 “If your business revolves around a new invention, it’s virtually impossible to succeed without the assistance from peers and partners, and much of our success is owed to collaboration,” he says.
 “We believe the combination of disruptive technology from relatively small companies like Lontra and established British businesses like Shield could hold the key to reigniting Britain’s productivity in the manufacturing sector.”